Gatechain Token Reaches Market Capitalization of $45.63 Million (GT)

-Gatechain Token (CURRENCY:GT) traded flat against the dollar during the 24-hour period ending at 12:00 PM Eastern on February 22nd.
-One Gatechain Token coin can currently be purchased for approximately $0.58 or 0.00005303 BTC on major cryptocurrency exchanges.
-During the last seven days, Gatechain Token has traded flat against the dollar.
-Gatechain Token has a total market cap of $45.63 million and $20.82 million worth of Gatechain Token was traded on exchanges in the last 24 hours.
+Gatechain Token (CURRENCY:GT) traded flat against the U.S. dollar during the 1-day period ending at 13:00 PM E.T. on February 23rd.
+One Gatechain Token coin can now be bought for $0.58 or 0.00005303 BTC on popular cryptocurrency exchanges.
+Gatechain Token has a total market capitalization of $45.63 million and $20.82 million worth of Gatechain Token was traded on exchanges in the last day.
+In the last seven days, Gatechain Token has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.